Some Early Thoughts on the D7500

 - In the past, Nikon has been known to shakedown customers on their over-priced batteries by making cameras incompatible with 3rd party batteries.
 I'd read on Thom Hogan's blog that all of the 3rd party batteries he'd tried with the D7500 had failed.
 Well, I'm happy to report at least one that works: My Duracell EN-EL15 worked like a champ.
 I'd bought it not too long ago for my D7000 so I'm glad it can be pressed into service with the new camera.
 The Duracell isn't the cheapest EN-EL15 replacement available but it's still almost half the price of the Nikon version.

 - The Nikon manual says that highlight-weighted metering only works with Nikkor G, E, and D type lenses.
 I had feared that that limitation would rule out my 3rd party lenses.
 However, I've verified that it works with my Sigma 18-35mm.
 (Before you ask: I did tests that convinced me it wasn't just defaulting to center-weighted, as it is designed to do with incompatible lenses.)
-I think as long as the lens has a CPU that will transmit the information the camera needs to do its thing, it will work.
+I think as long as the lens has the necessary electronics (what Nikon calls a CPU, although it isn't) to transmit the information the camera needs to do its thing, it will work.
 Exactly what that information is, I can't say.